 The American Psychological Association (APA) conducts an annual survey on stress and consistently finds two of the top stressors in people’s lives are work and money.

-When stress becomes chronic and results in job burnout, it's not just the employee suffering.
+When stress becomes chronic and results in severe exhaustion, it's not just the employee suffering.

-Job burnout costs American companies an estimated $300 billion a year in health care costs, employee absenteeism, and poor job performance – affecting coworkers and customers.
+Job burnout costs American companies an estimated $300 billion a year in:

 Workplace burnout is a serious problem in need of attention for everyone's benefit – those going to work each day, their coworkers and the company they work for, and even those in their home lives.

 Some reasons for severe work stress are apparent.